FREQUENTLY ASKED QUESTIONS

+I’m ready to get pre-approved.
+Now what?
 What documentation will I need to provide to get pre-approved?

-Clear copy of your driver's license
+• Clear copy of your driver's license

-Current months' worth of paystubs
+• Current months' worth of pay stubs

-2 years’ most recent W2s and 1099s
+• 2 years’ most recent W2s and 1099s

-2 years’ most recent personal federal tax returns
+• 2 years’ most recent personal federal tax returns

-2 years’ most recent corporate tax returns for any corporations in which you have 25% or greater ownership
+• 2 years’ most recent corporate tax returns for any corporations in which you have 25% or greater ownership

-Most recent 2 months' bank statements
+• Most recent 2 months' bank statements

-Most recent quarterly (or last 2 months') retirement/investment statements
+• Most recent quarterly (or last 2 months') retirement/investment statements

-Mortgage statements for all properties that you own
+• Mortgage statements for all properties that you own

-Homeowners insurance declaration page for all properties that you own
+• Homeowners insurance declaration page for all properties that you own

-Current HOA statement for all properties that you own (if located in a condo or PUD development)
+• Current HOA statement for all properties that you own (if located in a condo or PUD development)

-Lease agreements for any properties which you own and rent out to tenants
+• Lease agreements for any properties which you own and rent out to tenants

 Once we receive your documentation we typically turn around a decision within 24 hours.
+Oh, and we never charge for pre-approval services!

 How long is my pre-approval valid?

-Pre-approvals are valid for 90 days.
 Updating your pre-approval is quick and easy.
-Since we already have most of your documentation we will simply need to obtain updated paystubs and bank statements from you and we may also refresh your credit report
+Since we already have most of your documentation, we will simply need to obtain updated pay stubs and bank statements from you.
+We may also need to refresh your credit report.

-My loan is pre-approved, now what?
+My loan is pre-approved.
+Now what?

-Now the fun begins!
-You and your Realtor can begin your home search with the confidence of knowing that you are fully qualified for the price range in which you are looking.
-During the home search, your Realtor may come to us for updated pre-approval letters which are specific to the property and price you wish to write an offer on.
-Your agent will already have been furnished a credit score disclosure and redacted proof of funds to forward along with your offer.
-Additionally, we go above and beyond the competition by having a Hillhurst Mortgage team member contact the seller’s agent on your behalf to your creditworthiness and our ability to meet the contract deadlines.
-This helps make your offer stand out over other competing offers to help win the escrow.
-In the competitive real estate market, these details can make all the difference.
+Happy house-hunting!
+You and your Realtor can begin your search with the confidence of knowing that you are fully qualified for the price range in which you are looking.
+During this time, your Realtor may come to us for updated pre-approval letters which are specific to the property and price you wish to write an offer on.
+Your agent will have already been furnished a credit score disclosure and a redacted proof of funds to forward along with your offer.

 Why is my credit score online higher than the one on your credit report?